gordonbay/Windows-On-Reins/README.md

 ## What it does - Security

 - Disable NetBIOS and Link-Local Multicast Name Resolution (LLMNR) protocol.
-Both imposes security risk for layer-4 name resolution spoofing attacks, ARP poisoning, KARMA attack and cache poisoning
+Both imposes security risk for layer-4 name resolution spoofing attacks, ARP poisoning, KARMA attack and cache poisoning;
-- Disable SMB Server, it's known for opening doors for mass ransomware attacks - WannaCry and NotPetya
+- Disable SMB Server, it's known for opening doors for mass ransomware attacks - WannaCry and NotPetya;
 - Disable Anonymous enumeration of shares.
-Allowing anonymous logon users to list all account names and enumerate all shared resources can provide a map of potential points to attack the system (Stigviewer V-220930)
+Allowing anonymous logon users to list all account names and enumerate all shared resources can provide a map of potential points to attack the system (Stigviewer V-220930);
 - Disable Wi-Fi Sense, it connects you to open hotspots that are "greenlighted" through crowdsourcing.
-Openning doors to Lure10 MITM attack and phishing (Stigviewer V-220808)
+Openning doors to Lure10 MITM attack and phishing (Stigviewer V-220808);
 - Disable Remote Assistance (RA).
 RA may allow unauthorized parties access to the resources on the computer.
-(Stigviewer V-220823)
+(Stigviewer V-220823);
-- Disable Autoplay, "allowing autoplay to execute may introduce malicious code to a system" (Stigviewer V-63673)
+- Disable Autoplay, "allowing autoplay to execute may introduce malicious code to a system" (Stigviewer V-63673);
-- Disable WPAD (Web Proxy Auto-Discovery Protocol), it exposes the system to MITM attack
+- Disable WPAD (Web Proxy Auto-Discovery Protocol), it exposes the system to MITM attack;

 ## What it does - Performance